Privacy

 eNews

-Leaders of GBNI affiliated companies are invited to subscribe to our eNews through our Leaders’ Section.
-Leaders will not be automatically added to this service, they must give explicit consent by manually opting-in via a link on the Leaders’ Section.
+Leaders of GBNI-affiliated companies are invited to subscribe to our eNews via the GBNI website under My Leader Profile.
+Leaders will not be automatically added to this service, they must give explicit consent by manually opting in and saving the changes to their profile.
 We only collect and store your name, GB Company and email address.
 We use this information to deliver the GB eNews via email.
-GBNI eNews is issued through a secure password protected email facility via Constant Contact.
-You can unsubscribe from this service at any point by selecting the unsubscribe button at the bottom of your last eNews received or by emailing info@gbni.co.uk.
+GBNI eNews is issued through a secure password-protected email facility via MailChimp.
+You can unsubscribe from this service at any point by selecting the unsubscribe button at the bottom of your last eNews received, by updating My Leader Profile in your account or by emailing info@gbni.co.uk.

 eDofE

 When completing online research surveys for GBNI, most surveys will be anonymous.
-However depending on the nature of the research to be carried, GBNI from time to time ask for your name, associated GB company and email address.
-Surveys are currently completed via a secure external online survey company called Survey Monkey which is password protected.
+However, depending on the nature of the research to be carried, GBNI from time to time ask for your name, associated GB company and email address.
+Surveys are managed through GBNI’s licence for MS Business Premium using MS Forms which is password protected.
 The data collected through these surveys will be used for research analysis for GBNI only.

 Due to the historical nature of GB and the desire to keep photos and video recordings, GBNI has re-evaluated how it collects photo consent across all areas of GBNI.
-Going forward, photo/video consent will be collected on a separate form which only gathers the necessary data for securing consent to take, keep and use photos and videos.
+Going forward, photo/video consent will be collected on a detachable slip on the consent forms which only gathers the necessary data for securing consent to take, keep and use photos and videos.
 This gives more security and freedom for companies to dispose of annual consent forms without destroying photo consent for images that are held by the company or by GBNI.
-GB companies will be required to review and update photo consent annually for the purposes of taking photos/videos at company level activities.
+GB companies will be required to review and update photo consent annually to take photos/videos at company-level activities.

-All participants and spectators will be informed of this privacy policy prior to recording and you are free to indicate to the organisers if you do not consent for you to be in such images or recordings.
+All participants and spectators will be informed of this privacy policy before recording and you are free to indicate to the organisers if you do not consent to be in such images or recordings.
 Depending on the activity, you may be asked to step out from the shot.

 All photo consent collected at GBNI activities is held securely at GB headquarters for our records and will be disposed of when the photo is no longer being used for GBNI purposes.
-All images are archived on a secure external server and may be used for research, publication, press releases, education, displays and exhibitions.
-Images and recordings will not be distributed to any third party organisations with exception to sending a press release to local newspapers (you will be informed of this prior to the commencement of the event).
+All images are archived on a secure SharePoint account and may be used for research, publication, press releases, education, displays and exhibitions.
+Images and recordings will not be distributed to any third-party organisations with exception to sending a press release to local newspapers (you will be informed of this before the commencement of the event).
 Some images or recordings may be selected for permanent preservation in GBNI’s history room for historical purposes and may be used for publication, education, displays and exhibitions.

 CCTV